malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 The majority of discussions presented here are in the context of the logical and data views.

 ## Physical View
-tbd.

-Slowly science is beginning to understand the kind of processing performed by different regions, however our understanding at this level is still very much at its infancy.
-This article will largely omit discussion about the biological view.
+Slowly science is beginning to understand the kind of processing performed by different regions of the human brain, and we are gaining some mediocre knowledge of how non-human brains function, but overall our understanding is very much at its infancy.
+This article will largely omit discussion about the physical view.
 However, as we shall see, there is one particularly significant point that needs to be made about the nature of any physical computational machine, such as the biological brain.

+### Consciousness across the animal kingdom
+We don't know which animals experience consciousness.
+All mammals share the same basic brain structure, and in particular the share a neocortex, which is believed to be the main area for higher-level thought.
+The experience of consciousness appears to correlate very strongly with higher-level thought, so one could conclude that the presence or lack of a neocortex can be used to distinguish the presence of consciousness in animals.

-All mammals have a neocortex, and birds have a similar structure called the dorsal ventricular ridge (DVR) that neuroscience suggests provides similar capability to the neocortex [SDOct2012].
+Birds have a similar structure called the dorsal ventricular ridge (DVR) that neuroscientists now believe provide similar capability to the neocortex [SDOct2012].
 I have also seen some suggestion that fish have a similar structure with similar functionality.

 ### Neuronal structure
-tbd.

-The neurons in mammalian brains and in artificial neural networks are completely different in the physical way in which they operate, but that difference is not significant for the experience of consciousness.
-Any mechanism that supports sufficient flexibility of learning could suffice.
+The neurons in mammalian brains are different to those in artificial neural networks in terms of the physical way in which they operate, but I posit that the difference is not significant for the experience of consciousness.
+Any mechanism that supports sufficient flexibility of learning could suffice for the realization of consciousness.

-This article uses biological and artificial neural networks interchangeably for examples when expressing ideas.
+This article will use biological and artificial neural networks interchangeably for examples when expressing ideas.

 ### Physical location in space
+tbd. diagram

 tbd.
 Main conclusion:
 * Physical computational machines have bulky data processing circuits, and bulky memory storage, and they need a small working area to hold the current set of data being worked on.